 For example, at New York University, only three percent of students received their full “need”—as calculated by the EFC—while at similarly ranked Bucknell University, a whopping 95 percent of students received their full need.
 And merit aid?
 NYU averaged $7,300; Bucknell, $14,855.
 Meanwhile, other schools offer need-based aid in lieu of merit aid.
 Take Amherst College.
 It offers zero merit scholarships, but meets 100 percent of need-based aid, with the average award in 2012 totaling a whopping $43,000-plus a year.
 Note that you can find this kind of detailed information on individual school profiles at CollegeBoard.com

-You can read more of O’Shaughnessy’s advice on shrinking the cost of college tuition at her blog, TheCollegeSolution.com.
+You can read more of O’Shaughnessy’s advice on paying for college tuition at her blog, TheCollegeSolution.com.